Improved estimations of stochastic chemical kinetics by finite state expansion: Introduction

-There are several approaches for improving the accuracy of the \dre.
-These include moment-closure approximations~\cite{Kuehn2016}, the effective mesoscopic rate equation, which adds correction terms to van Kampen's well-known system size expansion~\cite{doi:10.1063/1.3454685,6392668}, and hybrid techniques~\cite{Hasenauer2014}; ref.~\cite{1751-8121-50-9-093001} offers an up-to-date review.
-However, these methods are applicable under certain assumptions such as smoothness of the propensity functions~\cite{doi:10.1063/1.2408422,doi:10.1063/1.3454685,doi:10.1063/1.4802475}, mass-action kinetics~\cite{lee:134107,SOTIROPOULOS2011268,4762250,5605237,Smadbeck14261}, specific structure of the chemical reaction network, e.g., to describe gene regulatory systems~\cite{Thomas201400049}, and species that can be partitioned into low- and high-abundance classes~\cite{doi:10.1137/110821500,hybrid-stoc-det-cme2011,Hasenauer2014}.
-FSE, instead, can be applied to any chemical reaction network in principle.
-Additionally, the case studies presented in this paper were chosen as representative instances that may challenge the quality of the approximations by state-of-the-art methods.
-With these models we show that FSE improves mean estimates when implementations of moment-closure approximations give unphysical results or when the hybrid method from ref.~\cite{Hasenauer2014} experiences numerical difficulties.
-Otherwise, FSE may outperform the effective mesoscopic rate equation, and provide more accurate approximations than finite state projection when both methods track the same subset of the discrete state space.
+There are several analytical approaches that can be used to improve the accuracy of the \dre.
+These include moment-closure approximations~\cite{Kuehn2016}, the effective mesoscopic rate equation, which adds correction terms to van Kampen's well-known system size expansion~\cite{doi:10.1063/1.3454685,6392668}, and hybrid techniques~\cite{Hasenauer2014}; \cite{1751-8121-50-9-093001} offers an up-to-date review.
+However, they are applicable under certain assumptions such as smoothness of the propensity functions~\cite{doi:10.1063/1.2408422,doi:10.1063/1.3454685,doi:10.1063/1.4802475}, mass-action kinetics~\cite{lee:134107,SOTIROPOULOS2011268,4762250,5605237,Smadbeck14261}, specific network structures, e.g., to describe gene regulatory systems~\cite{Thomas201400049,lma}, and species that can be partitioned into low-abundance and high-abundance classes~\cite{doi:10.1137/110821500,hybrid-stoc-det-cme2011,Hasenauer2014}.
+FSE, instead, can be applied to networks with propensity functions of arbitrary form.
+Using selected case studies from the literature we show how FSE can provide accurate mean estimates in model instances that challenge state-of-the-art methods.